Get tickets

 Anahi Saravia Herrera is a member of Feminist Assembly of Latin Americans.

-Elif Sarican is a writer, editor, curator and translator who collaborates with cultural institutions and universities around the world.
-Elif is an author of the edited volume 'She Who Struggles: Revolutionary Women Who Shaped The World'.
+Elif Sarican is a writer, editor and translator who collaborates with cultural, community and education institutions around the world.
+She was elected co-chair of the Kurdish People’s Assembly in Britain from 2020 to 2022.
+Elif is an author of the edited volume 'She Who Struggles: Revolutionary Women Who Shaped The World' and guest edited a special issue for Barnard College's S&F Online journal titled 'Rage, Struggle, Freedom: Politics of Hope and Love'.
 She is the Education Manager and head of the online Academy of Left Book Club, a historic radical publisher in the UK established in 1936.

 Dewa Khan is an Afghan social activist and the founder of Dewa Trust Foundation which supports people and families impacted by war.